storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+ - Working for Cordova 2.0, both iOS and Android
  - [Android version tested with SQLCipher for database encryption](http://mobileapphelp.blogspot.com/2012/08/trying-sqlcipher-with-cordova.html), working with a few changes to SQLitePlugin.java

 ## Project Status